 The Domaine des Grottes de Han on the outskirts of Dinant has several things to do including a huge wildlife park, a prehistoric museum, and more.
 Don’t miss the canopy walk, a ropes course with a variety of bridges connected to the trees!
 My favorite thing is the magical video inside the cave – to witness a magical laser show, 110m beneath the ground, projected on million-year-old stalactites & stalagmites – this will delight people of all age groups.
 My Travelogue by Bhushavali

 Denmark Vacation with Extended Family

 Copenhagen offers the perfect European holiday for extended family trips.
 Families will love the variety of attractions, relaxed atmosphere, and reliable transportation throughout the city.

-Children and teens will love Tivoli Gardens, the second oldest amusement park in the world.
-The National Museum has an awesome children’s museum with opportunities for dress up and child’s play.
-Adults will enjoy strolling through town, exploring historical sights like Rosenborg Castle, Amalienborg Palace, and the Round Tower.
+Children and teens will love Tivoli Gardens, the second-oldest amusement park in the world.
+The National Museum has an awesome children’s museum with opportunities for dress-up and child’s play.
+Adults will enjoy strolling through town and exploring historical sights like Rosenborg Castle, Amalienborg Palace, and the Round Tower.
 Everyone can enjoy a canal cruise that travels past the Little Mermaid statue and ends at Nyhavn, the famous waterfront district of Copenhagen.